EvitcaStudio/DiscordLinked/README.md

 Once you have these values keep them nearby for later.
 We now need to add a few redirects to our discord app, so it knows where to go.
 These redirects are official Domain/IPs that are trusted within this application.
-Such as your game server.
+Such as your site/app/game/etc.

 ![image](https://user-images.githubusercontent.com/56242467/195378346-78bbf89e-c6df-4265-bd2b-3d5c345e24c1.png)